 Aortic stenosis is typically found in older adults and prevents the aortic valve from fully opening.
 “As a person ages, just like any other part of the body, the body tissue becomes harder, calcified,” explains Royal Columbian Hospital interventional cardiologist Dr. Albert Chan.
 “For the aortic valve, the leaflet becomes less mobile.”

 The usual treatment is open heart surgery to replace the valve with an artificial one.
 Mr. Wrigley wasn’t keen on the solution.
 “I didn’t like the sound of that and the recovery involved,” he notes.

 Dr. Chan is among the physicians who have begun a new approach to valve replacement that avoids the need for a large incision.
-The minimally-invasive procedure, done at Royal Columbian and only two other hospitals in British Columbia, is known as TAVI or transcatheter aortic valve implantation.
+The minimally-invasive procedure, done at Royal Columbian and a small number of other hospitals in British Columbia, is known as TAVI or transcatheter aortic valve implantation.

 “In the last dozen years, TAVI has increasingly become common,” says Dr. Chan.
 “During the procedure, we put in a new valve by threading a catheter up from the groin artery to the heart.”

 Generally, TAVI is reserved for older patients who are high-risk surgically.
 Younger patients would typically still be offered surgery, since we do not yet know how long a stent valve will last when compared to the surgical valve.